-For information about changes to this syllabus for 2024, 2025 and 2026, go to page 36.
-The latest syllabus is version 1, published March 2022.
+For information about changes to this syllabus for 2025, 2026 and 2027, go to page 34.

 1 Why choose this syllabus?

 Key benefits

 The best motivation for a student is a real passion for the subject they're learning.
 By offering students a variety of Cambridge International AS & A Levels, you can give them the greatest chance of finding the path of education they most want to follow.
 With over 50 subjects to choose from, students can select the ones they love and that they're best at, which helps motivate them throughout their studies.